Mitchell, Australian Capital Territory: History

-A major fire at a chemical factory on Dacre Street early in the morning of 16 September 2011 saw a 10 kilometer exclusion zone put in place around the suburb.
+A major fire at a chemical factory on Dacre Street early in the morning of 16 September 2011 saw a 10 kilometre exclusion zone put in place around the suburb.
 Residents in parts of Gungahlin, Belconnen and North Canberra were told to remain inside with windows their closed and schools inside the zone closed for the day.
 Around 100 people and 50 horses were evacuated from an event at nearby EPIC due to toxic smoke.

 Mitchell was selected as the site for the first Canberra light rail depot, with construction beginning in 2016.
 The facility opened in March 2019, including maintenance facilities and the network operations centre.
 Despite this, a passenger stop in Mitchell was not constructed as part of stage one of the project, with the ACT Government sighting low projected passenger numbers.
 Following lobbying efforts by local businesses and the community, the ACT Government later supported construction of the Sandford Street station which opened to passengers in September 2021.